EtchedPixels/FUZIX/Kernel/platform-trs80m1/README.md

 - Tandy Model III with Alpha Supermem or compatible
 - EACA Video Genie aka Dick Smith System 80 / TRZ-80 / PMC 80/81 with S100 extender and memory card set up to match the supermem (eg a BG256S can be set up this way)
 - Tandy Model I or EACA Video Genie  with Selector and expansion box
-- LNW80 Model 1 (not graphics modes) with Alpha Supermem or compatible
+- LNW80 Model 1 (not graphics modes) with Alpha Supermem compatible

 Some other clones may work providing they can be fitted with a suitable memory expansion.